 Russian nouns, adjectives and pronouns have genders:

-In English nouns have no gender, so this can be a confusing concept.
-It is difficult to say why a table in Russian (стол) is masculine and a bed (крова́ть) is feminine.
-There is no logic in the elections of genders and you simply must learn it.
+In English, nouns have no gender, so this can be confusing.
+It is difficult to say why table in Russian (стол) is masculine and a bed (крова́ть) is feminine.
+There is no logic in determining the gender, so you must learn it by heart.

 The ending of a word can help us to identify its gender.
 Look for example at the endings we have seen in the dialogues:

 The word "Russian" is an adjective.
 In the dialogues we have seen that "ий" is a masculine ending for adjectives and "ая" is a feminine ending for adjectives.
 There are many other endings which you will be learning little by little during this course.

 Check how much you have learnt in this lesson:

 Do you find this material to learn Russian useful?
 This course is free and will always be.
 By sharing our website, you support our work.
 Thank you!